 PERFORMANCE-ORIENTED ARCHITECTURE | INFORMED NON-STANDARD | PRODUCTIVE LANDSCAPES | DDD | THE CHANGING SHAPE OF PRACTICE

-++ The Changing Shape of Practice symposium and PhD seminar will take place on 29 and 30 September 2016.
-Confirmed speakers: Billie Faircloth [Kieran Timberlake], Gregg Pasquarelli [SHoP Architects], Eli Synnevåa + Kristian Edwards [Snøhetta], Bjørn Gunnar Staal + Joakim Wiig Hoen [void], Reinhard Kropf [Helen and Hard], and Jonas Runberger [White].
-The events will be paralleled by an exhibition of works of the invited practices.
-The events are part of AHO's contribution to the Oslo Architectural Triennial 2016 and organized in collaboration with DogA - The Norwegian Centre for Design and Architecture.
+++ The Changing Shape of Practice symposium and PhD seminar took place on 29 and 30 September 2016.
+Speakers included: Billie Faircloth [Kieran Timberlake], Gregg Pasquarelli [SHoP Architects], Eli Synnevåa + Kristian Edwards [Snøhetta], Bjørn Gunnar Staal + Joakim Wiig Hoen [void], Reinhard Kropf [Helen and Hard], and Jonas Runberger [White].
+The events are paralleled by an exhibition of works of the invited practices and are part of AHO's contribution to the Oslo Architectural Triennial 2016 in collaboration with DogA - The Norwegian Centre for Design and Architecture.

-++ The Computational Ontologies symposium and workshop with Hon.Prof.
+++ The Computational Ontologies workshop with Hon.Prof.
 Dr. Julian Vincent will take place from Wednesday 19 to Friday 21 October 2016.

 RCAT | ACDL

 Welcome to the website of the Research Center for Architecture and Tectonics [RCAT] and the Advanced Computational Design Laboratory [ACDL] and the RCAT | ACDL group.